2000 Pacific hurricane season: Tropical Storm Paul

 An area of disturbed weather emerged from the Intertropical Convergence Zone on October 22.
 Located several hundred miles south-southeast of the Gulf of Tehuantepec, convection gradually organized and increased, and by October 25 satellite images indicated the development of the eighteenth tropical depression of the season.
 Operationally it was not classified until 15 hours later.
 The depression moved westward throughout its duration, and based on Dvorak estimates, intensified into Tropical Storm Paul on October 26.
 Despite increasing wind shear ahead of the storm, the National Hurricane Center predicted steady intensification to near hurricane status, although Paul only attained peak winds of 45 mph.

 As wind shear increased and convection became disorganized, Paul weakened.
 A trough briefly curved it to the northwest, before resuming its westward motion.
 Although the convection was becoming displaced from the low-level circulation, the National Hurricane Center continued to predict strengthening.
 However, the thunderstorms became minimal, and Paul weakened to a tropical depression early on October 28.
 The circulation center deteriorated, and although there were bursts in convection, Paul dissipated early on October 29, as it was becoming indistinguishable in the ITCZ.
 The remnants continued westward, and interacted with an upper-level low, affecting Hawaii with heavy rainfall in early November.
 The flooding caused $70 million in damage, and the highest rainfall total was 38.76 in at Kapapala Ranch.
-That rainfall total makes Paul the third rainiest tropical cyclone in Hawaii, behind only Hurricane Hiki and Hurricane Lane of 1950 and 2018, respectively.
+That rainfall total made Paul the rainiest tropical cyclone in Hawaii, since Hurricane Hiki in 1950.